darold/pgtt-rsl/README.md

 Usually this is not a problem, you have learn to deal with the temporary table behavior of PostgreSQL but the problem comes when you are migrating an Oracle database to PostgreSQL.
-You have to rewrite the SQL and PlPgSQL code to follow the application logic and use PostgreSQL temporary table, that mean recreating the temporary table everywhere it is used.
+You have to rewrite the SQL and plpgsql code to follow the application logic and use PostgreSQL temporary table, that mean recreating the temporary table everywhere it is used.